 Inside Look: Two Popular Online Master’s in Political Science

-While the online political science master’s programs listed below didn’t make our best-of list for 2023, they are still very much worth your consideration.
+These online political science master’s programs listed below are very much worth your consideration.
 Take a look at our detailed write-ups below and see whether they have what you’re looking for.

 American Public University